ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Management:
-	- You will be required to keep a diary of research, which records:
+	- You will be required to keep a diary of research, which records daily summaries of:
-		- New things you have learned today;
+		- New things you learn;
-		- The summaries of the papers and/or related contents you read today;
+		- New papers and/or related contents you read;
-		- New thoughts today; And so on.
+		- New thoughts about your research topic or the related; And so on.
 	- There will be weekly reports in both oral and document.
 		- The document needs to be completed one day before the oral.